One annoying thing about programming is the wide range of errors that crop up

 The finally block

-blocks and (if present) the else
+the except blocks and (if present) the else.
+The

 code inside this block is executed after the try-except, regardless of whether